Christina Calls Kirshenbaum & Kirshenbaum for Help

 Christina and I spent many hours preparing to establish and show the jury how her injuries affected her.
 It’s never enough to just say I fractured my wrist or fractured my leg.
 You have to spend the time to know your client and understand how the injuries and the aftermath interweave into your client’s life.
 Christina was young and ambitious, and these injuries threatened to hold her back; but it’s not easy to hold Christina back from what she wants.
 We pushed forward for a trial, and the company caved at mediation.
 They knew we were prepared; we were not going away.
 As a team, Christina and I showed them at mediation what the jury would hear and see and what we were certain would end in a substantial verdict.
 We obtained a tremendous six-figure settlement that exceeded Christina’s expectations and goals.

 That was nearly 20 years ago.
 I am pleased and proud that Christina had the judgment and wisdom not to spend her settlement money unwisely.
 She invested well.
 I would be proud to have her counsel any of my clients on what to do after settling a case.
 It is not all that common for me to see what permanent injuries are like for my clients 20 years later.
 Christina still has lingering effects from her injuries.
 This we knew would happen and why we pushed for the compensation we did.
 We have stayed in contact through the years, but unfortunately, Christina’s tenure here in Rhode Island is coming to an end.
 She is starting a new chapter in her life in South Carolina.
 I hope the state appreciates what they are inheriting.
 Christina is a marketing genius, dog lover, and just a great person.
 The solitude of South Carolina may be interrupted by the sounds of her Harley-Davidson.
-As her friend and personal injury attorney, I do cringe at the thought of her on a motorcycle knowing if there is another accident (thankfully, there has been none) how serious the injuries could be.
+As her friend and truck accident lawyer, I do cringe at the thought of her on a motorcycle knowing if there is another accident (thankfully, there has been none) how serious the injuries could be.
 But she assures me she is an extremely safe driver!
 South Carolinians beware!
 I am her attorney for life and will come down there.
 Christina is a great example of the relationships we form with our clients, and we wish her well and look forward to hearing about her new adventures.